 Edvard Munch did not have many options for dealing with the trauma of childhood losses.
 When he was sitting by the stove at home, he liked to make sketches of the burnt coals in the furnace.
 But his father had unusual ideas about painters.
 He saw the painters as “godless bohemians” and wanted Edvard to be an engineer.
 After a while, Edvard Munch told his father that he wanted to study painting.
 Despite his father’s strong opposition, he enrolled at the art institute in Norway.

-The art light shining at Edvard Munch immediately attracted attention and appreciated.
+The art light shining at Edvard Munch immediately attracted attention and appreciation.

 Radical Changes Painting by Edvard Munch